A visit to the NT should be on the bucket list of every Australian.

 Further south, jumping-crocodile cruises at Adelaide River allow for more ‘intimate’ interaction with these engrossing marine reptiles.

 Territory Wildlife Park at Berry Springs is packed with a wide assortment of creatures great and small and includes a superb aquarium.

 Without doubt, one of the premier attractions in the Red Centre is Alice Springs Desert Park.
 It showcases a massive variety of animal life, and the free-flying bird show is not to be missed.
 Or be amazed by the colourful collection of creatures at Alice Springs Reptile Centre or stop by the Kangaroo Sanctuary, which has an emphasis on orphaned joeys.

 The Top End has a cluster of gripping cultural attractions led by the must-visit Darwin Military Museum and its Defence of Darwin Experience, which details the NT’s role in World War II through a series of interactive displays.

 A wide range of thought-provoking themes are covered at the Museum and Art Gallery of the Northern Territory, while there are yarns aplenty to uncover within the walls of Fannie Bay Gaol.

 Katherine Museum is a little gem with a diverse collection that includes old aircraft.
-While in town, check out Top Didj & Art Gallery, which provides a great insight into Aboriginal culture and is home to the Katherine Art Gallery.
+While in town, check out Top Didj & Art Gallery, which provides a great insight into Aboriginal culture.

 Araluen Cultural Precinct in Alice Springs has a host of absorbing attractions that include the Museum of Central Australia and a comprehensive art gallery.